-The domestic gas price has risen dramatically in the past few years in response to constrained supply and increased demand.
+The domestic gas price has risen dramatically in the past few years in response to the constrained supply and increased demand.

-Much of the demand has come from increased reliance on gas-fired power generation to back up intermittent Wind power as coal-fired power stations such as Hazelwood, have closed down.
+Much of the demand has come from increased reliance on gas-fired power generation to back up intermittent Wind power as coal-fired power stations such as Hazelwood have closed down.

 But another market segment has been hit even harder; industries that rely on large volumes of process heat.
-Timber and dairy processors, abattoirs, greenhouse operators, to name a few.
+Timber and dairy processors, abattoirs, and greenhouse operators, to name a few.

 These industries largely relied on brown coal briquettes to fire boilers that generated large volumes of heat.
 With the closure of the Morwell briquette plant in 2014, those businesses that were close to the gas network made the switch to gas.
 Gas has now doubled or tripled in cost for these businesses, threatening viability and jobs.

 Some firms have resorted to importing coal from as far as Queensland.
 Others have access to relatively cheap biomass, but there is often not enough, and it's lower in heating value than gas or the old briquettes.
 Some biomass sources cause boiler fouling issues and result in high operational costs.